JGIBristol/robust-open-analysis-r/_episodes/01-core-concepts.md

 In addition to making sure that science is working (being reproducible), this workflow is about working Openly.
 What I mean by that in this context, is sharing your plans, code, results, etc, as you go through the process, and not just at the end.

 So, on top of the selfish benefits of working reproducibly working Openly is also beneficial for:
-- Your career (papers with preprints get more citations)
+- Your citation count (papers with preprints get more citations)
 - Your networks (other people will see your work more)
-- (Anecdotally) your enjoyment of research: it is way less lonely, and you get to finish things way more often.
+- (Anecdotally) your enjoyment of research: it is way less lonely, and you get the dopamine rush of finishing something and getting it out there way more often.